zerkalica/immutable-di/README.md

 Factory([A, B])(C) // resolve functions A, B and pass them as arguments to C Factory({a: A, b: B})(C) // resolve functions A, B and pass them as object {a, b} to C

-Facet - same as Factory, but do not cache factory return value
+//Facet - same as Factory, but do not cache factory return value

 // For classes:
 @Class([A, B])